-Going on a performance tour with your band?
+Going on a performance tour with your ensemble?
 Awesome!
 Having nightmares about what to program and equipment logistics?
 Fear not!
 It can be done, and it can be done well!
-Here are some tips to consider when programming for your band tour.
+Here are some tips to consider when programming for your music performance tour.

 Stick to Standard Instrumentation